Program Coordinator, Horticulture

-The Master Gardener program started in Lake County over 25 years ago.
-Currently, more than 90 Master Gardener volunteers share their expertise throughout our county.
-To maintain the Master Gardener name, volunteers must remain active in the program.
+The Extension Master Gardener program started in Lake County over 25 years ago.
+Currently, more than 120 Extension Master Gardener volunteers share their expertise throughout our county.
+To maintain the Extension Master Gardener name, volunteers must remain active in the program.

 The emphasis of the information is practical, yet research-based.

 Cost of the program is approximately $295.
-This includes the Master Gardener manual and additional training materials used.
+This includes the Illinois Extension Master Gardener manual, Pest Management for the Home Landscape Guide and additional training materials used.

-The Master Gardener program offers volunteer opportunities in the following areas:
+The Extension Master Gardener program offers volunteer opportunities to educate the public in the following areas:

 Applications will be taken through September 30th of the odd numbered years.
 Because there are not enough resources to accommodate everyone who applies to the program, class size is limited.
 For consideration in the program, each applicant is required to complete and submit an application, participate in an in-person interview and successfully pass the Extension background check process.